 6. Brother (Брат) — 1997

-Here is a great flick with a thrilling storyline about a young and energetic ex-conscript who came back home from the first Chechen war and ended up in a life of crime.
+Here is a great flick with a thrilling storyline about a young, energetic ex-conscript who returned home from the first Chechen war and ended up in a life of crime.

-Brother is an action-packed thriller with widespread popularity in and out of Russia.
+Brother is an action-packed thriller that has gained widespread popularity both within and beyond Russia.

 This crime film is better for advanced learners, thanks to its fast-paced dialogue, dialects, and slang.